-- When an employee has been absent for three consecutive work days for a health-related reason, the manager is required to notify Human Resources.
-The Department of Human Resources will provide information regarding Family and Medical Leave Act (FMLA) rights to the employee, as appropriate. - In accordance with applicable law, the College may require that an employee using medical leave submit a note from a health care provider verifying that the absence is or was for medical reasons.
+When an employee has been absent for three consecutive work days for a health-related reason, the supervisor is required to notify Human Resources.
+The Department of Human Resources will provide information regarding Family Leave and Medical Leave Act rights to the employee as appropriate.

+In accordance with applicable law, the College may require that an employee using medical leave submit a note from a health care provider verifying that the absence is or was for medical reasons.

 Accrued medical leave may be utilized through five months of continuous absence due to an employee's illness or injury.
-After five months of complete and continuous absence, an eligible employee must apply for and may receive benefits under the College's Long-Term Disability Plan (refer to Section 709 Long-Term Disability and/or contact Human Resources for more information).
+After five months of continuous absence, an employee should apply for and may receive benefits under the College's Long-Term Disability Plan (refer to Section 708 Long-Term Disability and/or contact Human Resources for more information).
 Accrued medical leave may be used for absences occasioned by occupational illness or injury, but payment for any such medical leave will be offset by any compensation payable to the employee under workers' compensation law.

-Employees may be eligible under certain circumstances for Social Security disability benefits.
-Eligible employees should apply for Social Security benefits through their local Social Security Office.
+Employees may be eligible under certain circumstances for social security disability benefits.
+Eligible employees should apply for social security benefits through the Social Security Office.
+The College will cease paying an employee for medical leave when social security disability benefits begin.